mkarneim/pojobuilder/README.md

 Make sure that the pojobuilder-*.jar is included in your project's classpath during compile time.
 During runtime it is not required since the @GeneratePojoBuilder retention policy is SOURCE.

-To generate a builder class for a POJO just annotate its class with @GeneratePojoBuilder.
+To generate a builder class for a POJO just annotate its class or a factory method with @GeneratePojoBuilder.

 Then let your project sources be processed by the PojoBuilder annotation processor.